TheArtificial/theartificial.nl/source/blog/2015-09-03-openingparty.md

 To tie the whole theme together, we used a strict color and type scheme throughout all our materials.
 Playful line drawings were used as icons, backgrounds, and images in collateral materials.

 [![Photo booth](2015-09-03-openingparty/party-04.png)](2015-09-03-openingparty/party-04.png)
-We have literally [thousands of photos](https://www.facebook.com/veryartificial/videos/895219510552978/) from our photo booth!
-If you dropped by our photo booth, [shoot us an email](mailto:carol@theartificial.nl) and we'll send you your most fabulous shots!
+We have [hundreds of photos](https://www.facebook.com/veryartificial/videos/895219510552978/) from our photo booth!
+If you dropped by our photo booth, [let us know](https://twitter.com/veryartificial) and we'll send you your most fabulous shots!

 Thanks to all who attended and helped us make this both a Classy and Fabulous night!